stopvoldemort/boggle/README.md

 # Boggle

-This is the react frontend for Boggle, the classic word game.
+This is the React frontend for Boggle, the classic word game.
 It was made as a project for the Flatiron School, completed twelve weeks into the software engineering program.

 Demonstration: https://youtu.be/Oe4YYsPIo08